drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

 In practice, we don't have to convert the values as we have software that will do this automatically

-**Exercise**:

-- How many lines of data are present in the file `JoeBlogsBRCAPanel_R1.fastq`
-  + use the tool *Text Manipulation -> Line/Word/Character count* to find out
-- How many reads does this correspond to?

 -----

-## Section 3 (Optional): Quality assessment with FastQC
+## Section 3: Quality assessment with FastQC

 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a popular tool from [Babraham Institute Bioinformatics Group](https://www.bioinformatics.babraham.ac.uk/index.html) used for *quality assessment* of sequencing data.
 Most Bioinformatics pipelines will use FastQC, or similar tools in the first stage of the analysis.
 The [documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) for FastQC will help you to interpret the plots and stats produced by the tool.
 A traffic light system is used to alert the user's attention to possible issues.
 However, it is worth bearing in mind that the tool is blind to the particular type of sequencing you are performing (i.e. whole-genome, ChIP-seq, RNA-seq), so some warnings might be expected due to the nature of your experiment.